Predator 2: Plot

 Cantrell and Lambert take the subway there, but are ambushed by the Predator, who kills Lambert and numerous armed passengers but spares Cantrell after its helmet's scanners indicate that she is pregnant.
-Arriving in time to see it claim Lambert’s head, Harrigan chases the fleeing Predator, but is intercepted by Keyes' men.
-Keyes reveals that the monster is an extraterrestrial hunter with infrared vision and active camouflage that has been hunting humans for sport throughout several armed conflicts, with the most recent being a decade prior in Central America.
+Arriving in time to see it claim Lambert's head, Harrigan chases the fleeing Predator, but Keyes's men intercept him.
+Keyes reveals that the monster is an extraterrestrial hunter with infrared vision and active camouflage that has been hunting humans for sport, most recently one decade prior in Central America.
 Keyes and his team have set a trap in a nearby slaughterhouse, using thermally insulated suits with mounted ultraviolet lights and cryogenic weapons to capture it for study.
-Upon arrival, the suspicious Predator uses its scanners to track, outmaneuver, and slaughter Keyes' men via their lights.
+However, the suspicious Predator, upon hearing their footsteps, uses its scanners to track, outmaneuver, and slaughter Keyes's men via their lights.

 Harrigan attacks and wounds the Predator, but it destroys his weapon.
-It nearly kills him before Keyes tries to freeze the creature, only to be bisected by the Predator's Smart Disc.
-The Predator chases Harrigan to the roof, where they clash until they are left hanging from a ledge.
-The creature activates a self-destruct device on its forearm, which Harrigan severs with the disc, disarming it while the Predator falls through an apartment, where it treats its wounds and flees.
-Harrigan pursues it to a spacecraft hidden underground and eventually kills the Predator with its disc.
-A group of Predators emerge to collect their dead comrade and give Harrigan an antique flintlock pistol as a trophy.
-As the ship takes off, Harrigan escapes to the surface and meets with the remainder of Keyes' team.
-As Keyes' subordinate Garber curses their lost opportunity to capture the creature, Harrigan privately muses that the beings will return.
+It prepares to finish him off before Keyes tries to freeze the creature, but the Predator kills Keyes by throwing a Smart Disc at him.
+The Predator then chases Harrigan to the roof, where they clash until they are left hanging from a ledge.
+The creature activates a self-destruct device on its forearm, which Harrigan severs with the disc, disarming it.

+The Predator enters an apartment, where it treats its wounds and flees.
+Harrigan pursues it to a spacecraft hidden underground and engages it in combat, ultimately killing the Predator with its disc.

+Just then, a small group of cloaked Predators arrives to collect their comrade's body.
+Their leader, an elder Predator, gives Harrigan an antique flintlock pistol that is engraved with "Raphael Adolini 1715" on a brass plate, as a reward for killing the Predator.
+As the ship takes off, Harrigan escapes to the surface and meets with Keyes' team survivors, one of whom is furious that they lost the chance to capture the creature.
+Despite this defeat, Harrigan privately muses that the Predators will return.